eveomett-states/Alabama/README.md

 - `CFJ24D`: Number of votes for 2024 Democratic Chief Justice of the Supreme Court candidate
 - `CFJ24R`: Number of votes for 2024 Republican Chief Justice of the Supreme Court candidate
 - `CFJ24O`: Number of votes for 2024 other party's Chief Justice of the Supreme Court candidate
-- `GOV17D`: Number of votes for 2017 Democratic gubernatorial candidate
-- `GOV17R`: Number of votes for 2017 Republican gubernatorial candidate
-- `GOV17O`: Number of votes for 2017 other party's gubernatorial candidate
 - `GOV18D`: Number of votes for 2018 Democratic gubernatorial candidate
 - `GOV18R`: Number of votes for 2018 Republican gubernatorial candidate
 - `GOV18O`: Number of votes for 2018 other party's gubernatorial candidate
 - `GOV22D`: Number of votes for 2022 Democratic gubernatorial candidate
 - `GOV22R`: Number of votes for 2022 Republican gubernatorial candidate
 - `GOV22O`: Number of votes for 2022 other party's gubernatorial candidate
-- `LTG17D`: Number of votes for 2017 Democratic Lieutenant Governor candidate
-- `LTG17R`: Number of votes for 2017 Republican Lieutenant Governor candidate
-- `LTG17O`: Number of votes for 2017 other party's Lieutenant Governor candidate
 - `LTG18D`: Number of votes for 2018 Democratic Lieutenant Governor candidate
 - `LTG18R`: Number of votes for 2018 Republican Lieutenant Governor candidate
 - `LTG18O`: Number of votes for 2018 other party's Lieutenant Governor candidate